Discover the Bank Street alumni that keep us connected as a community.

 Erica Davis, GSE ’11, Principal’s Institute

 Erica first became involved with Bank Street when she participated in action research with the technology program Project ConText and with Saturday Math seminars.
 Across her over 20 years as an educator in the New York City public schools, she has worn many hats.
 While in PS 191 in Brooklyn and PS 234 in Manhattan she taught a range of both lower and upper grades and served as a school-based instructional coach with a focus on math, social studies, and SEL learning.
 After graduating from Bank Street she went on to serve as an Assistant Principal at PS 234 and a centrally-based administrator at the Brooklyn North Field Support Center, supporting the instructional needs of schools across Brooklyn.
-She is currently the Interim Acting Principal of PS 261 in Boreum Hill, Brooklyn.
+She is currently the principal of PS 261 in Boreum Hill, Brooklyn.
 An important part of her work has always been around deepening the social-emotional learning of children and striving to ensure that all children feel seen by their teachers, their community, and the curriculum.
 She has served on the BSCAA board as a Secretary since 2017.

 Margaret Ryan, GSE ’01, Early Childhood and Elementary Education